-We are looking at introducing a "Returners Programme" for employees returning to work after Maternity Leave (as well as Paternity and Shared Parental Leave).

-None of these initiatives will, of itself, remove the gender pay gap - and it may be several years before some have any impact at all.
+Introducing a "Returners Programme" for employees returning to work after Maternity Leave (as well as Paternity and Shared Parental Leave).
+None of these initiatives will, of itself, remove the gender pay gap - and it may be several years before some have anyimpact at all.
 In the meantime, the firm is committed to reporting on an annual basis on what it is doing to reduce the gender pay gap and the progress that it is making.